Side Effects of Yoga Exercises: Yoga Precautions

 Yoga is a science of healthy living that focuses on bringing harmony between body and mind.
-Yoga’s preventive aspects are quite efficacious.
-Yoga acts as a panacea in diseases like lifestyle-related disorders and psychosomatic disorders.
-Being a drugless therapy, it is cost-effective and safe and enhances the functional ability of the body.
-However, in many conditions, practicing yoga exercise brings negative results too.
-The system is also not completely free from side effects.
+Yoga’s preventive aspects are pretty productive.
+Yoga acts as a panacea for diseases like lifestyle-related disorders and psychosomatic disorders.
+Being a drugless therapy, it is cost-effective and safe and enhances the body’s functional ability.
+However, practising yoga exercises brings negative results in many conditions, too.
+The system is also not entirely free from side effects.

 Side Effects of Yoga

 Precaution is of utmost importance while doing yoga.
-If yoga practices or yoga exercises are not performed in a proper manner, there is a greater possibility of its side effects.
+If yoga practices or exercises are not performed correctly, there is a greater possibility of side effects.
 Doing yoga unsystematically can aggravate the problems rather than showing its positive health benefits.
-So, it is recommended that yoga should always be practiced under the guidance of an experienced yoga instructor or therapist.
-If you want to get the fullest benefits of yoga, it is better to perform yogic practices in a sequence: Kriyas (cleansing process), Yogasanas, Pranayama, Bandha, and Meditation.
+So, it is recommended that yoga should always be practised under the guidance of an experienced yoga instructor or therapist.
+If you want to get the most benefits of yoga, it is better to perform yogic practices in a sequence: Kriyas (cleansing process), Yogasanas, Pranayama, Bandha, and Meditation.
 A peaceful milieu is advisable for yoga as it helps to bring positive results to the mind, body, and soul.

 Yoga Precautions

-Yoga always should be practiced empty stomach.
-It is suggested to practice yoga after 4-5 hours of meal.
+Yoga should always be practised on an empty stomach.
+It is suggested to practice yoga after 4-5 hours of meals.
 Light clothes should be used while performing yoga.
 Perform yogic practices in a relaxed mood.
 Overstretched and over-strained should not be a part of yoga.
 To perform yoga in a chronic condition, it is strictly advisable to consult yoga physicians.
-Right procedures should be followed for practicing yoga.
-Yoga doing in an improper fashion may lead to negative results.
-You are not in the race or competition with other people, so go slow with yoga to have its proper benefits.
+Proper procedures should be followed for practising yoga.
+Yoga in an improper fashion may lead to negative results.
+You are not in a race or competition with other people, so go slow with yoga to have its proper benefits.

 If the person is experiencing constipation, it is advisable to empty your bowel by doing some standing stretching asanas like Tadasana, Hasttotanasana, and left-right stretch bending to evacuate your intestine.